Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-The Constitution vests in the government control of all minerals, mineral oils and gas in, under or on any land in Nigeria and its territorial waters and exclusive economic zone, to be managed in the manner prescribed by the National Assembly.
+The Constitution vests control of all minerals, mineral oils and gas in, under or on any land in Nigeria and its territorial waters and exclusive economic zone in the government, to be managed in the manner prescribed by the National Assembly.

 The Petroleum Act is the principal statute that governs petroleum operations, including exploration, production and use.
 It vests ownership and control of all petroleum exclusively in the government and the exercise of the powers consequent on this title in the minister of petroleum resources.
 Qualified persons wishing to carry out any form of petroleum operations can do so only on the basis of authorisation granted by the minister.
 The Petroleum Act and its subsidiary legislation, including the Petroleum (Drilling and Production) Regulations, the Petroleum Regulations and the Petroleum Refining Regulations, govern petroleum operations in Nigeria including, but not limited to, exploration, development, production, storage, transportation, refining and marketing.

 The Oil Pipelines Act and the Oil and Gas Pipelines Regulations provide the legal and regulatory framework for the establishment, operation and maintenance of pipelines that are incidental and supplementary to oil and gas operations in Nigeria.

 The Deep Offshore and Inland Basin Production Sharing Contracts Act prescribes fiscal incentives for companies operating in the deep offshore and inland basin areas of Nigeria under production sharing contracts.

 The Nigerian National Petroleum Corporation Act establishes the Nigerian National Petroleum Corporation, which participates in petroleum operations on behalf of the government.